-When it comes to luxury home theaters, getting the cheapest bargain isn’t high on the agenda.
+When it comes to luxury home theaters, cost isn’t high on the agenda.
+A cheap bargain is almost the antithesis of what a custom home theater is all about.
 It’s almost the antithesis of what a custom home theater is all about.
 It’s much more important to equip the room with quality products that will stand the test of time and provide an experience that goes above and beyond expectations.

 In this article, we detail how to use a generous home theater budget to heighten performance and comfort, rather than wasting it on over-priced products that won’t last and are often not fully functional.
 We’ll also touch on priorities when budgeting for a luxury home cinema experience and where it’s wisest to splurge.

 Recommended reading: You asked, we answered.
 A guide to luxury home theater design.

 It’s surprising how many people skim research and fail to miss warning signs when it comes to “luxury” products.
 Try not to get distracted by flashy pictures and false promises, it’s a good idea to dig deeper than the first layer of marketing before spending.

 Expensive equipment and furniture should be of extraordinarily high quality, customizable, and come with substantial warranties.
 Judging the quality of a project from pictures alone can be tricky; we recommend visiting showrooms, requesting samples and seeking out real reviews and testimonials.

 Any home theater company worth the money it’s asking will be more than happy to answer extensive questions and have knowledgeable customer care teams who can help buyers navigate their catalog.

 A custom home theater is an investment, and it’s wise to work with passionate professionals to source the right materials.
 The CEDIA website offers a list of trusted brands, products, and professionals that are all dedicated to excellence in the home theater industry.